-- o Read and initial all pages where indicated - o Sign and date as applicable, where indicated - Read Addendum 5 for special conditions associated with the specific federal grant-stream that is the source of the award. - Initial where indicated. - If the source of the award is not federal or there are no special conditions, Addendum 5 will indicate N/A and should be initialled nonetheless. - Return the signed and initialed General Subrecipient Grant Conditions with the signed Commonwealth of Massachusetts Standard Contract Form as an indication you have read and agree to comply with all pertinent conditions. - Your signature on the Standard Contract indicates you have read and agree to comply with all conditions, certifications, and obligations therein. - o Failure to comply with any conditions may result in termination of the contract or other consequences.
+- 1. Read and initial all pages where indicated - 2.
+Sign and date as applicable, where indicated - 3.
+See Addendum 5 for special conditions associated with the specific federal grant-stream that is the source of the award and Initial where indicated. - 4.
+If the source of the award is NOT federal funds or there are no special conditions, Addendum 5 will indicate N/A and should be initialed nonetheless.

+5. Return the fully executed General Subricepient Grant Conditions with the fully executed Commonwealth of Massachusetts Standard Contract Form or Interdepartmental Service Agreement.

+Note: Your signature on the Standard Contract or Interdepartmental Service Agreement indicates you have read and agree to comply with all conditions, certifications, and obligations therein.
+Failure to comply with any conditions may result in termination of the contract or other consequences.

-• Additionally for Law Enforcement Subrecipients
+Additional Instructions for Law Enforcement Subrecipients